 Description: Specifies how the MAX responds to caller requests to support CBCP.
-Usage: Press Enter to cycle through the choices.

 - Yes specifies the MAX will positively acknowledge, during LCP negotiations, support for CBCP. - No specifies the MAX will reject any request to support CBCP.
 No is the default.